hansnans/ansible-role-oracle-java/README.md

 Role Name
 =========

+THIS IS NOT A PPA INSTALLATION!!
-This role will download oracle java server jre to /opt/ folder, extract it there and set the alternatives.
+This role will download oracle java server jre (tar.gz) to /opt/ folder, extract it there and set the alternatives.
+You can adjust the version in the defaults/main.yml file.
+The tar.gz will be downloaded from original Oracle Server.
+Because of Licence agreement, you can't directly download the file.For this purpose there is the header cookie.

 Role Variables
 --------------